 What We Know: The Main Man, a Czarnian with various superpowers and healing factors, has always been of interest to Warner Bros.
 Attempts to make a Lobo movie date back to 2009 with Guy Ritchie and Brad Peyton circling the director’s chair.
 As of February last year, screenwriter Jason Fuchs (Wonder Woman) was completing a new draft.
 Michael Bay was linked to the project, but it is unclear if he ever really signed on.

-How It Fits in the DC Extended Universe: Lobo, like Green Lantern Corps, could introduce the cosmic elements of the DC Universe.
+How It Fits in the DC Multiverse: Lobo, like Green Lantern Corps, could introduce the cosmic elements of the DC Universe.
 The character’s irreverence and stark design also set him apart from the rest the DC characters audiences are familiar with.
 And considering the times his comic book counterpart and Superman have butted heads, he could become a worthy opponent for the Man of Steel in a subsequent film.

 Release Date: TBD

 What We Know: First revealed at August’s DC FanDome event, a film based on Milestone’s Static – and, of course, the Static Shock animated series – is in development at Warner Bros Pictures.
 Michael B. Jordan will join Reggie Hudlin as an executive producer on the project.
 Based on the character created by Milestone Media founders Dwayne McDuffie, Denys Cowan, Michael Davis, and Derek T. Dingle, the film will center on Virgil Hawkins, a teenager with electromagnetic powers who finds his way into a larger world while still keeping his local streets safe.
 Originally set in Milestone’s Dakotaverse, it is unclear if Virgil will start his adventures there or as a regular DC hero.
 As it happens, Static only transferred to the DC Universe in 2008 while his cartoon counterpart made cameo appearances in DC animated shows much earlier.
+In March, Randy McKinnon signed on to write the script.

-How It Fits in the DC Extended Universe: Considering “multiverse” is now the buzzword of Warner’s DC initiative, it is entirely possible Static Shock won’t fit into the established DC film universe.
+How It Fits in the DC Multiverse: Considering “multiverse” is now the buzzword of Warner’s DC initiative, it is entirely possible Static Shock won’t fit into the established DC film universe.
 But it’s also possible the Flash’s tinkering with time will make Virgil a key figure before production even starts on the film.

-Thumbnail image courtesy Warner Bros.
+Thumbnail image: Warner Bros.